In a claim filed under the Defense Base Act, We ensure that our injured contractor will receive indemnity (compensation) and medical benefits.

-Medical benefits will cover necessary treatment following the injury that resulted in the DBA claim.
-Oftentimes settlement discussions are initiated by the insurance company.
+Medical benefits will cover necessary treatment following the injury that resulted in the Defense Base Act claim.
+Oftentimes DBA settlement discussions are initiated by the insurance company.
 Of course, the insurance companies will attempt to settle the case for the lowest amount possible.
-I regularly hear how insurance companies attempt to settle serious spine injury cases for under $50,000.
+I regularly hear how DBA insurance companies attempt to settle serious spine injury cases for under $50,000.
 No private military contractor should settle the case alone without an attorney.
 Insurance companies use many tactics to bring down expectations as to the value of the settlement.
-For instance, carriers will reduce the indemnity (compensation) paid to the military contractor and attempt to force the employee into accepting a lower settlement value.
+For instance, DBA insurance carriers will reduce the indemnity (compensation) paid to the military contractor and attempt to force the employee into accepting a lower settlement value.
 They may also attempt to find out what the expectations of a settlement are from a contractor who really has no idea as to the value of the settlement including loss of future earnings, cost of future medical care, etc.

 The methods DBA insurance carriers use to pay as little as possible are endless.
-You need a DBA lawyer who recognizes these tactics and knows how to defend against such tactics and who knows how to maximize the value of claims.
+You need a DBA lawyer who recognizes these tactics and knows how to defend against such tactics and who knows how to maximize the value of DBA claims.
 I have worked as an insurance company defense counsel and I am keenly aware of the insurance company tactics.
-I am also a U.S. Army Ranger Veteran and I am known for fighting for the rights of my clients and maximizing DBA settlements nationwide.
+I am also a U.S. Army Ranger Veteran and I am known for fighting hard for the rights of my clients and maximizing DBA settlements nationwide.

-In most cases, it is beneficial for the injured worker to consider an adequate lump sum settlement.
+In most cases, it is beneficial for the injured worker to consider an adequate lump sum DBA settlement.
 For instance, the law could change, which may impact the value of settlements.
 Insurance companies are the largest group of lobbyists in the country.
 Even minor changes to the Longshore and Harbor Workers’ Compensation Act and the Defense Base Act, may significantly cut the value of DBA claims.